- Associate Professor, Second Language Studies

 - S 600 Experimental Methods in Laboratory Phonology

-Gordon, J. & Darcy, I. (submitted).
+Gordon, J. & Darcy, I. (under review).
 Pronunciation instruction and comprehensibility: Effects of explicit pronunciation instruction on segmentals and suprasegmentals.

 Darcy, I. & Krüger, F. (2012).
 Vowel perception and production in Turkish children acquiring L2 German, Journal of Phonetics, 40, 568-581.